 |Colac to Melbourne||152 kilometres / 94.5 miles||2 hours|

 How many of the 12 Apostles are there?

 We do not actually have Twelve Apostles.
-When named, only eight or nine were in the group, there are now seven rock formations that can be seen – six from the main viewing platform and another just around the corner.
+When named, only eight or nine were in the group, there are now six rock formations that can be seen from the main viewing platform.

 There are more of the limestone rock stacks along what is known as ‘The Shipwreck Coast’, including some in the Bay of Islands Coastal Park further along towards the town of Warrnambool.